Employer of Record

 Residence Permit Application for Internship or Voluntary Work

-For individuals undertaking internships, voluntary work, or participating in a Working Holiday scheme.
+For individuals undertaking internships, voluntary work, or participating in other eligible mobility schemes.

 Residence Permit for Researchers, Au Pair Status, Entrepreneurs, and Startup Entrepreneurs

-Tailored permits for researchers, au pairs, entrepreneurs, startup entrepreneurs, athletes, coaches, and those seeking to look for work or start a business.
+Tailored permits exist for researchers, au pairs, entrepreneurs, startup entrepreneurs, athletes, coaches, and certain other categories.

 Residence Permit on the Basis of Other Employment